aerogear/graphback/docs/intro/quickstart.md

 graphback init <project-name>
 ```

-The CLI will ask you to choose from one of two templates:
+The CLI will ask you to choose from one of three templates:

 - `apollo-fullstack-ts`: Apollo GraphQL server and React client using TypeScript and PostgreSQL.
+- `apollo-postgres-runtime-ts`: Apollo GraphQL Server using Graphback runtime API and PostgreSQL database.
-- `apollo-runtime`: Apollo GraphQL server with in-memory Graphback schema and CRUD resolvers.
+- `apollo-mongo-runtime-ts`: Apollo GraphQL Server using Graphback runtime API and MongoDB database.

 In a few seconds you should have an empty GraphQL application.